-The TCT7 is a non-profit event where proceeds go back to a community (scholarship, search and rescue equipment, etc.) that gave so much to a family when it mattered most.
-Centering around 17 year old James Eunice, a young man wise beyond his years, unknowingly impacted the community in ways that continue even to this day.
+The TCT7 is a non-profit event where proceeds go back to a community (scholarships, local charities, etc.) that gave so much to a family when it mattered most.
+Centering around 17 year old James Eunice, a young man wise beyond his years, who impacted the community in ways that continue even to this day.
 The event is designed for participants to be challenged in both the water as an athlete and in life as a friend, family member, and neighbor.

-Our Mission: Our mission is to provide a sporting event that inspires people to live wholesome lives, reach their potential and keep James’s legacy alive through supporting the James Eunice Charity Foundation.
+Our mission is to provide a sporting event that inspires people to live wholesome lives, reach their potential and keep James’s legacy alive through supporting the James Eunice Charity Foundation.

-Our Goal: Our goal goes far beyond athletics.
+Our goal goes far beyond athletics.
 Our team will provide an annual two-day event that brings people together by sharing great food, providing fun activities, and allowing volunteer opportunities during a professionally coordinated swim event – all in a climate where God is present.
 We desire everyone to hear the convicting stories of James’ faith, the Eunice family’s love, and a giving community – and to allow God as unhindered way in their lives …as He did in James.

 What Does ‘The Clock is Ticking” mean?

 The Clock is Ticking©